VennyA/online-retail-uci-crm/README.md

 ## Executive Summary

-This project analyzes 541,909 transactions from a wholesale distributor's account spanning from December 2010 to December 2011.
-Using RFM scoring, 4,334 business accounts were segmented by purchasing behavior to identify high-value accounts, churn risk, and retention patterns.
-Key findings reveal a 20.1% churn rate among inactive accounts with recency greater than 180 days, with the top 20% of accounts generating 72.71% of total revenue confirming significant revenue concentration risk for the business.
+This project explores 541,909 transactions from a wholesale distributor between December 2010 and December 2011 to understand account value, churn risk, and revenue concentration.
+Using RFM segmentation, 4,334 business accounts were analyzed based on purchasing behaviour.
+The results show a clear imbalance: a small group of accounts drives the majority of revenue, while a large portion becomes inactive quickly.
+About 1 in 5 accounts had gone quiet (no purchases in 180+ days), and the top 20% of accounts generated nearly three-quarters of total revenue — highlighting a strong dependency on a limited number of customers.

 ## Project Overview

 **Industry:** Retail / Wholesale Distribution
 **Domain:** CRM Analytics / Customer Intelligence
-**Business Context:** This project reframes a B2C retail dataset as a B2B  wholesale distributor's account portfolio.
-Each CustomerID represents a business account and each transaction represents a purchase order placed by that account.The analysis was conducted from the perspective of a CRM analyst tasked with understanding account health across the distributor's portfolio.
-In B2B wholesale, losing a high-value account is significantly more damaging.
+**Business Context:** This project reframes a B2C retail dataset as a B2B wholesale portfolio.
+Each CustomerID is treated as a business account, and each transaction as a purchase order.
+The focus is on understanding account health which accounts are valuable, which are declining, and how behaviour changes over time.
+In a wholesale setting, losing a high-value account has a very strong impact, so visibility here is critical.
 **Why This Project Matters:**
 Without visibility into account behavior, an analyst cannot identify which accounts are at risk, which are growing, or where revenue is concentrated.
 This analysis provides that visibility through RFM segmentation, churn flagging, cohort retention tracking, and CLV ranking.